Pradip Paudel: Political career

-Minister of Health (2024–present)
+Minister of Health (2024–2025)

 Paudel was appointed Minister of Health and Population on 15 July 2024 in the cabinet of Prime Minister KP Sharma Oli.
 During his tenure, he announced plans to operationalise approximately 700 basic hospitals nationwide from 17 July 2025, supported by an annual recruitment of 2,500 health personnel and dedicated budget allocations.
 He has prioritised the modernisation of federal hospitals through extended outpatient services, online appointment systems, and digital health integration linking health records with national identity systems.

 Paudel has also prioritised improving coordination between the federal, provincial, and local levels for healthcare delivery.
 His ministry has advanced plans to strengthen supply chain systems for essential medicines and medical equipment, and to expand telemedicine services in rural and mountainous regions.
 He has promoted the integration of various health databases to improve disease surveillance and resource allocation.
 Under his leadership, the Ministry has introduced measures to streamline public procurement in the health sector and to develop standard treatment guidelines aimed at reducing disparities in care across the country.
 Paudel has also overseen public awareness campaigns on preventive healthcare, nutrition, and maternal and child health, in line with the government's broader public health objectives.